Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Conclusion

 \section{Conclusion}

-We presented Volumetric Surfaces, a multi-layer mesh representation for real-time view synthesis of fuzzy objects on a wide range of devices.
+We presented Volumetric Surfaces, a multi-layer mesh representation for real-time view synthesis of fuzzy objects on a low-power laptops and smartphones.
 Our method renders faster than state-of-the-art volume-based approaches, while being significantly more capable at reproducing fuzzy objects than single-surface methods.
-In future work, we would like to develop a single-stage, end-to-end training procedure that directly produces real-time renderable assets.
+For future work, we aim to develop a single-stage, end-to-end training procedure that directly generates real-time renderable assets.